 Allow the mushrooms to cool completely.
 Then spread them out on a cookie sheet and flash-freeze them.
 Once they're completely frozen, use a spatula to lift the mushrooms from the cookie sheet.
 Then pack the mushrooms in freezer-safe containers or bags, leaving a half-inch of headspace for expansion, and return them to the freezer.

 Squeeze out as much air as possible before you seal the containers.
-This will help to prevent freezer burn.
-Frozen mushrooms should be used within a year, though sooner is definitely better.
+It will help to prevent freezer burn.
+Frozen mushrooms should be used within a year, though sooner is better.

 Use a FoodSaver to vacuum-pack your mushrooms.
 Since they have a high water content, mushrooms are more prone to freezer burn than other foods.

 Note that sometimes washing mushrooms can make them soggy and lead to freezer burn.
 Some people prefer to simply brush or wipe them off prior to sticking them in the freezer.